Rekindling Old, and Making New, Friends in Your 50s

 Step out of your comfort zone NOW!
 Join that book club, attend a free local evening program, go volunteer somewhere, and say yes to GNO (even if it’s bingo).
 You are more than likely going to find a kindred spirit who is also in search of a real friend.

-Cheers to having real friends in your 50s.
+Cheers to having real friends in your 50s and beyond.
 May we keep them, find them, make time for them, appreciate and love them.

 If you’re feeling this post, you might like The Importance of Good Friends in Your Life